project-au-lait/svqk/README.md

 └── 📄 pom.xml
 ```

-- **my-artifactid-back**
+- **my-artifactid-backend**
   - Project for developing Backend applications in Quarkus.
   - Because the project was created with standard Quarkus functionality, the directory structure and available functionality is the same as the standard Quarkus [Quarkus - Creating a new project](https://quarkus.io/guides/maven-tooling#project-creation).
     - Ex.
-You can use the usual Quarkus Maven Plugin commands such as ` mvn quarkus:dev `.
+You can use the usual Quarkus Maven Plugin commands such as `mvn quarkus:dev`.
 - **my-artifactid-container**
   - It is a project to set up and run containers necessary for development, such as DBMS (PostgreSQL).
-  - The usual ` docker compose ` command can be used because it contains a compose. yml file.
+  - The usual `docker compose` command can be used because it contains a compose. yml file.
 - **my-artifactid-e2etest**
   - Project for End to End Test in Planwright.
   - Because the project was created using standard Playwright functionality, the directory structure and functionality available are the same as standard Playwright.
 [Playwright - Installing Playwright](https://playwright.dev/docs/intro#installing-playwright)
     - Ex.
-You can use the usual Playwright commands, such as  ` pnpm playwright test `.
+You can use the usual Playwright commands, such as `pnpm playwright test`.
 - **my-artifactid-migration**
   - A project for DB Migration with Flyway.
   - The Flyway Maven Plugin has been set up for use.
     - Ex.
-You can use the usual Flyway Maven Plugin commands, such as ` mvn flyway:migrate `.
+You can use the usual Flyway Maven Plugin commands, such as `mvn flyway:migrate`.
 - **my-artifactid-frontend**
   - Project for developing Frontend applications with SvelteKit.
   - Because the project was created with standard SvelteKit functionality, the directory structure and available functionality are the same as the standard SvelteKit [SvelteKit - Creating a project](https://kit.svelte.dev/docs/creating-a-project).
     - Ex.
-You can use the usual SvelteKit commands, such as ` pnpm dev `.
+You can use the usual SvelteKit commands, such as `pnpm dev`.

 ## Document